 In product development limited resources (time, money, or staff) force tradeoffs both at the level of the product portfolio and within individual products.
 Lacking a methodology for evaluating potential products, companies often make product selection decisions based on unsubstantiated factors such as convenience, the enthusiasm of the lead engineer, or the rank of the executive who cheers the loudest.
+The first step is to have a strong product development strategy.
+Then, the Product Radar Chart can help.

 The Product Radar Chart offers a way to evaluate and communicate the myriad factors that go into product and portfolio decisions by graphing the key dimensions of a product or concept and comparing them to alternatives.
 Use this chart at the Concept Check-in stage when the development team is evaluating alternative concepts or presenting alternative products to management for approval to proceed.
 Rank each alternative on a scale of one to ten, with the center of the chart representing a value of zero and the outer edge of the spokes representing a value of ten.